Blockstream/satellite/doc/antenna-pointing.md

 After that, you should start seeing several underscores `_` printed consecutively as indicators of successful data reception.
-The reception indicator can be one of the three indicators below:
+The reception indicator can be one of the three below:

 - `_`: indicates a DVB-S2 frame received without errors.
 - `.`: indicates an error-corrected DVB-S2 frame.